ShreyansuPanda/Leukemia-Cell-Classification-using-NVIDIA-Jetson-Nano/readme.md

 ## Introduction

-This project focuses on classifying and identifying leukemia cells from normal cells using deep learning techniques.
-Leveraging the power of the NVIDIA Jetson Nano and ResNet18 architecture, the model aims to distinguish between leukemia and normal cells with improved accuracy.
+This project focuses on classifying and identifying leukaemia cells from normal cells using deep learning techniques.
+Leveraging the power of the NVIDIA Jetson Nano and ResNet18 architecture, the model aims to distinguish between leukaemia and normal cells with improved accuracy.
 This solution could contribute to faster and more efficient diagnostics of leukemia.

 ## Technologies Used
 - **Python**: The core programming language for the project.